bigbadbazza89/civ-ipriot-smiley/knowledge_and_evidence.md

      1. Which colors are defined and in which class(s)?
         > Your answer here
+> Defined in class Smiley: WHITE, GREEN, RED, YELLOW, BLANK

      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
         > Your answer here
+> Tuples.
+Tuples are immutable and therefore cannot be changed outside of the variable definition.

      3. Add the color blue to the appropriate class using the appropriate format and values.
+> Done.

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
         > Your answer here
+> Smiley, Happy, Sad

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
      > Your answer here
+> Creating a variable G = self.Green in class Smiley.
+Then replace the self.pixels list with G instead of Y.

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: